 As soon as you hire others, you’ll need to institute a reliable payroll admin regime so as to not only pay your staff but to deduct taxes and other deductions properly to satisfy the IRS.

-As touched on earlier, there are various accounting systems available for businesses of all sizes and types to make the task easier.
+As touched on earlier, there are various accounting systems and tools such as invoice scanning software available for businesses of all sizes and types to make the task easier.